SLCC Celebrates 75 Years

 In the 1960s, socio-economics and demographics began to shift as the west-side Salt Lake City population exploded and east side schools declined due to lack of students.
 Previously Salt Lake's west side had few schools and little educational infrastructure.

 However, with a rising the middle class population in western Salt Lake County, Utah Technical College at Salt Lake, one of SLCC's previous names, recognized the west side needed access to better college level opportunities.
 It establish the Taylorsville Campus in 1967.
 This campus, along with the Jordan Campus added in 2001, helped bridge Salt Lake's east-west divide and expanded access to higher education across the valley.

 In 1987, Gov. Norm Bangerter signed a bill transforming the college into the state’s only comprehensive community college.
 Its name was changed from Utah Technical College at Salt Lake to Salt Lake Community College (SLCC).
-It enabled students to earn associate degrees and then transfer to one of Utah’s 4-year institutions.
+It enabled students to earn associate degrees and then transfer to one of Utah’s four-year institutions.